 It was a romantic idea at first.
 As a cottage, it is simple and lovely.
-To live full time, but it needs some work.
-LOT’s of work.
+To live full time, it needs work.
+A lot of work.

 We’ve been working away, adding new larger efficient windows last winter and we are making plans for the rest of the house.
-We realized we needed an office space/den/guest room.
-Our tiny front bedroom (with a pretty awesome view) was it – the new cottage office.
-This room is a priority as I need a a space to work, and I work best when things are orderly.
+We realized we needed a family room, office and a guest room.
+Our tiny front bedroom (with a pretty awesome view) was perfect to become the new cottage office.
+This room is a priority as I need a space to work, and I work best when things are orderly.

-You can see here the acoustic tile and where we tore out a closet.
-I forgot to take a full on before picture.
-But you can see the tile in this picture.
-It was old and stained and ugly.
-The cheap light was added when we did the first round of updating and renovated to make it a cottage rental ready, but it’s going too!
+You can see below the acoustic tile and where we tore out a closet.
+I forgot to take a full-on before picture, but you can see the tile in this picture.
+It was old, stained and ugly.
+The cheap light was added when we did the first round of updating and renovated to make it cottage rental ready, but it’s getting the boot too!

 We used tongue and groove pine planks.
 Very inexpensive.
 The total for this job was under 60$

 Keeping them straight was the hardest part in this crooked room.
 Bad angles and sagging ceiling means they wanted to go sideways.
-The view helps here. lol.
+The beautiful view helps keep our spirits up here. lol.

-After a few hiccups, Mr FPM was able to get them straight and they went up fairly easy.
-“Normally” we would fill the nail holes and do a final coat, but we decided to just paint the second coat on and leave the nail holes, they are not overly visible, and I LOVE the way they don’t feel perfect.
-The house is old, I wanted it to look like an original part of the house.
-Not “perfect” if that makes sense.
+After a few hiccups, Mr. FPM was able to get them straight and they went up fairly easy.
+“Normally” we would fill the nail holes and do a final coat, but we decided to just paint the second coat on and leave the nail holes.
+They are not overly visible, and I LOVE the way they don’t feel perfect.
+The house is old, and I while I wanted to updated the accoustic tiles I still want it to look like an original part of the house.

 Ok.
 “Fairly easy” is not true.
-It was hard to keep them straight, lots of adjusting and twisting, this is a two person job.
+It was hard to keep them straight, with lots of adjusting and twisting, this is a two-person job.

 We still need to finish the trim around the ceiling, we are just using cove molding.

-So here is the “during” makeshift office.
-I’ll be so happy to get moved in here and make it a real office.
+So below is the “during” makeshift office.
+I’ll be so happy to finally get moved in here and make it a real office.
 But, I’ve always “kept it real” with you friends, so here is the messy reality of my office.
-We’re slowly getting renovations done, life and work and living in 3 locations can wear a girl out, but we have a lifetime or at least the winter to finish this.
+We’re slowly getting renovations done, life and work, and living in 3 locations can wear a girl out.
+Thankfully we have a lifetime or at least the winter to finish this.

-I still have a ton of things to do in here to make it functional as you can see ha ha.
+I still have a ton of things to do in here to make it functional as you can see!

 My plans are: